 In a small city Panevėžys, Lithuania, where cold winter is making us search for a warm place to spend our time, a cafe called KAVALIERIUS, is offering not just a cup of warm coffee, but also an interior which was done by a Lithuanian designer Ramūnas Manikas.
-Modern look, a sense of industrial style and the smell of fresh and pure coffee.
+Modern look, a sense of industrial style, and the smell of fresh and pure coffee.
 What else would a coffee lover want?
-To spend a moment appreciating the interior, we decided to ask the director of the KAVALIERIUS café, and talk about the interior that designer has chosen for them.
+To spend a moment appreciating the interior, we decided to ask the director of the KAVALIERIUS café and talk about the interior that the designer has chosen for them.

 Since we just entered the space, we noticed the fresh and stylish look that this place has to offer.
-The interior materials such as by floor tiles, metal structures, window frames, shelves and furniture parts in black and shades of gray are creating that subtle look.
+The interior materials such as floor tiles, metal structures, window frames, shelves, and furniture parts in black and shades of gray are creating that subtle look.
 It is combined with the dark brown, black patina coated plywood furniture and jambs.
 The dark tones are enhanced by the pale gray walls in the background.
 Greens and plants were chosen to make the space look alive and give it a character.

 The director of KAVALIERIUS café Justinas Dalinda explained to us about their vision for the place and what is behind the name that interest the coffee fans to come to their place: